FedericoTartarini/paper-pmv-comparison/Manuscript/src/results.md

 # Summary results

 * the PMV model is kind of okay, but the SET or PHS model are even better.
 We should use them instead of the PMV model.
 * the thermal sensation scale and the PMV results are two different scales and are not comparable.
 The former is for thermal comfort and the latter is for thermal stress.
 See w values.
-See value of w for PMV of 3 or gagges paper.
+See value of w for PMV of 3 or Gagge's paper.
 ```python
 pprint(two_nodes(tdb=35, tr=35, v=0.1, rh=50, met=1.1, clo=0.5))
 {'_set': 34.7,